LearnersGuild/learning-os/game/terrain-architecture.md

 ### Sprints

 Sprints are the most time-intensive challenges.
-They may span multiple days or weeks, and may be worked on in pairs or groups as well as solo.
+They may span multiple days or weeks.
+Sprints tend to be for groups, but can also be for pairs or solo.

 Most sprints will have a set of specifications defined that sprint must adhere to.
 Some will be very open-ended, letting learners choose their own objectives based on a prompt or within a certain theme.